rottenberry/typo-js/README.md

 ````

-Don't forget to put the script in a local node_modules folder to require it like *require('declensify')*
+Don't forget to put the script in a local node_modules folder to require it like *require('typo')*